This growing blog is a very general history of Johannesburg by suburb that also inspires a period piece story.

 While doing renovations to our home in Melville, we discovered via the original plans that the house was to turn 100 in 2012.
 This led to me try to track down a picture of what the house originally looked like which in turn exposed me to the fascinating history of the city.
 I discovered that many old houses and buildings were gone forever but at the same time, saw that many were still around.
 I wanted to find as many as I could and show ‘then & now’ comparisons as well as highlight those long gone.

 While doing all of this, a feint thread of a new story started to emerge.
-Documenting what I was finding and working some of that historical fact into the story seemed like good idea.
+Documenting what I was finding while working some of that historical fact into the story seemed like good idea.
 As I write with a comic in mind, the old and new pictures would serve as reference for whoever draws it one day.

 I’ve yet to find any pictures of my house – although I have come close (if one counts squinting at a zoomed in aerial photo).
 The search continues…